caleb-james-smith/ProjectEuler/README.md

 ```

 Example of running Rust code using rustc to compile.
-Here, we are using the compiler flags `-O -C opt-level=3` to optimize performance.
+Here, we are using the compiler flags `-O -C opt-level=3 -C lto` to optimize performance.
 ```
 cd rust
 rustc -O -C opt-level=3 -C lto prob_044.rs